Close

 Late afternoon departure to our pre-night hotel near Sea-Tac.
 Gather at Happy Hour and get to know your fellow Explorers.
 Learn more about your adventure as you meet with your Tour Manager.
 (S)

-DAY 2: Early AM Flight, Lake Michigan, Old Lighthouse Museum and Amish Home Thresher Dinner
+Sep 9th: Early AM Flight, Lake Michigan, Old Lighthouse Museum, and Amish Home Thresher Dinner

-DAY 3: Famous Flea Market and Antique Auction, Guided Amish Countryside Tour and "The Rise and Fall of Miss Fannie's Biscuits" Dinner Show
+Sep 10th: Famous Flea Market and Antique Auction, Guided Amish Countryside Tour, and "The Rise and Fall of Miss Fannie’s Biscuits" Dinner Show

-DAY 4: Lehman Hardware, Warther Famous Carvings, Button House and Ohio Amish
+Sep 11th: Lehman Hardware, Warther Famous Carvings, Button House, and Ohio Amish

 What started as a small hardware store serving the local Amish has grown into something much bigger than founder Jay Lehman ever dreamed.
 Gathering four pre-Civil War era buildings under one soaring roof, it’s a place to embrace the past and reminisce through thousands of products — all while browsing Jay’s antique collection throughout the store.
 The full shopping experience is nearly a quarter-mile long!

-DAY 5: Roscoe Historical Village, Erie and Ohio Horse Drawn Canal Boat
+Sep 12th: Roscoe Historical Village, Erie and Ohio Horse-Drawn Canal Boat

 Roscoe Village is an idyllic painting that comes to life.
 Experience life along the Ohio and Erie Canal with a fascinating tour that brings history to life.
 During your visit, explore restored homes and businesses now filled with museums and shops.
 Check out the collections of the Johnson-Humerick Museum and finish the day with a relaxing horse-drawn canal boat ride — a highlight of any trip!
 (B)

-Perched on a rock above a gushing waterfall, Fallingwater was built for a Pittsburgh family by architect Frank Lloyd Wright in the 1930s, ingeniously designed to blend harmoniously into the tranquil and beautiful woods around it.
+Perched on a rock above a gushing waterfall, Fallingwater was built for a Pittsburgh family by architect Frank Lloyd Wright in the 1930s, ingeniously designed to blend harmoniously into the tranquil and beautiful surroundings.
+Scale Mount Washington on the Duquesne Incline, a 19th-century cable car, for a fun ride with breathtaking views.
+The 400-foot incline provides spectacular views of the Pittsburgh skyline and the city’s three rivers.
+Continue to our hotel in Upstate New York.
+(B)

 Exploration Tours